What is Partnership Agreement in Partner Mgmt?

 - Address Legalities: Cover intellectual property, dispute resolution, and termination.

-- Review and Sign: Legal teams should review it thoroughly before signing.
+- Review and Sign: Legal teams should review the agreement thoroughly before signing.

 5. Best Practices vs Pitfalls